Lix3nn53/GuardiansOfAdelia/README.md

   * On crafting gui, select the level of items you want to create, then craft by clicking on items at cost of ingredients
   * You can gain job experience by crafting and unlock higher level crafts
 * Pets
+  * Create pet entities using Mythic Mobs.
   * Equip an egg to spawn pet.
-When spawned your pet will follow you
+When spawned your pet will follow you.
-  * There are 2 types of pets.
-Companions and mounts
+  * There are 2 types of pets: <br/>
-  * Companions have health and meleeDamage attributes.
-They attack your enemies to protect you
+    Companions, have health and meleeDamage attributes.
+They attack your enemies to protect you. <br/>
-  * Mounts have health, speed and jump attributes.
-You can mount and ride them to travel faster
+    Mounts, have health, speed and jump attributes.
+You can mount and ride them to travel faster.
-  * Your active pet gains experience when you kill monsters.
-Their attributes increases on level up
+  * If spawned, your pet gains experience when you kill monsters.
+Their attributes increases on level up.
   * If your pet dies, you can't spawn another pet for 5 minutes.
-Your pet repsawns with half hp after 5 minutes
+Your pet repsawns with half hp after 5 minutes.
-  * You can feed pets to restore their healths
+  * You can feed pets to restore their healths.
 * Revive
   * Revive at closest town
   * Then you can choose to revive here or become a soul and search for your tomb.
 If you can find your tomb in 2 minutes, left click to revive there